 The new autumn issue of donna hay magazine is not only full of beautiful recipes and style tips, but it’s also our 50th issue birthday special!
 Join us in celebrating 50 fabulous issues (from the publisher).

 I initially skipped ahead to the end of this magazine to the chocolate recipes...
 There were ooh's and aah's by all that saw.
 All recipes look amazing and oh so rich.
-I'll try one of the recipes this weekend - for Mother's Day
+I'll try one of the recipes this weekend - for Mother's Day if she's good!

 I then went back through the rest of the magazine, and it is full of great things, as it always is.